code42/py42/docs/userguides/gettingstarted.md

 [project repository](https://github.com/code42/py42/issues).
 See this [guide](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) for more information.

-**Reach out to Code42 Support.** If you don't have a GitHub account and are experiencing an issue, reach out to the [Code42 support](https://support.code42.com/).
+**Reach out to Code42 Support.** If you don't have a GitHub account and are experiencing an issue, reach out to [Code42 support](https://support.code42.com/).